Creating an old-girls network in Silicon Valley

 In venture capital, just 4 percent of senior investing partners are women, according to Pitchbook, a consulting firm.
 Just 3 percent of companies receiving venture cash have female CEOs, according to a report from Babson College.

 Facebook said last year that just 31 percent of its workforce was female; at senior levels, it was just 23 percent.
-At Intel, which recently announced it would spend $300 million to boost diversity at the company, it was 24 percent overall and 15 percent at senior levels.
+At Intel, which recently announced it would spend $300 million (197 million pounds) to boost diversity at the company, it was 24 percent overall and 15 percent at senior levels.

 HOW THEY STACK UP